-In the next 12 months, the group requires to raise further funding to finish the plot of land of Qawra III Development.
-Funds should primarily be raised through the issue of another bond.
-In the event that the bond will not be issued, or, should it become unfeasible for the Issuer to proceed with a capital market transaction due to prevailing market conditions affecting the demand for the purchase of listed debt instruments of the Issuer, the Group may be required to fund the additional funding through bank finance, own reserves or a mix thereof.
-There is no certainty that the Group will be able to obtain the full capital it requires, and this may effect the ability of the group to deliver these projects on time.
+In the next 12 months, the Group requires to raise further funding to finish its ongoing projects.
+The funding should be available from own Reserves.
+In the absence of that, the Company will seek bank finance.
+There is no certainty that the Group will be able to obtain the full capital it requires, and this may effect the ability of the Group to deliver these two projects on time.